Ultimate Guide on 24 Parts of a Bathtub: Names, Functions & Diagram

 Water Supply Pipes

-Water supply pipes are the lifelines of the bathtub, transporting water from the main supply line to the tub.
-These pipes are typically made of copper, PVC, or PEX and are sized based on the water demand of the fixture.
+The pipes that carry water from the main supply line to the tub are the bathtub’s lifelines.
+These pipes are usually PEX, PVC, or copper, and the water demand of the fixture determines their size.

 Shutoff Valves